google-marketing-solutions/keyword_platform/README.md

 > It is important you use Google Ads Editor instead of uploading via Bulk
 > Actions in the Google Ads UI.

+## Access Management

+You can provide a list of user emails during the installation to grant access to the web application.
+You can continue to manage access to the web app via the Cloud Console by heading to [Identity Aware Proxy](https://console.cloud.google.com/security/iap) in the Google Cloud Project that was used for the deployment.

+Under `Backend Services` click on the `keywordplatform-frontend-backend-service` resource.
+This opens a menu on the right side of your screen with the `ADD PRINCIPAL` button.
+Using this button you can add or remove users by granting or revoking the `Cloud IAP > IAP-secured Web App User` role.

+> [!TIP]
+> To make access management easier you can also grant email groups, e.g. a
+> [Google Groups](https://groups.google.com) access to the Web App.

 ## Workers & Costs
 The solution uses a set of workers (as of Aug 2023 only one worker is available) to run certain tasks.
 The workers themselves generate costs by sending requests